SpaceXpanse/Whitepaper/README.md

 - Communication in real time / though deSoNet by invention of FTL communication principle/
 - Voice-operated
 - NFTs for ownership of land, objects and goods
-- Massive Open market economy
+- Massive near-real economy
 - Decentralized AI for automatization of mining, defence and communication
 - Creation and customization of avatars
 - VR by mobile phone
-- Admin panel for real-time monitoring and editing /scenario injection/
+- Possibility for real-time monitoring and editing of the gamepay /scenario injection/

 #### The Voyagers Chapter
 Where users can explore the solar system and have access to limited missions /sandbox for the next chapter/